lpsmodsimteam/sst-composition-tool/README.md

 It is highly recommended for rapid prototyping frontend features of SCT, the widget can be used independently from Occam.
 To set up the example layouts:
 - Clone the repository: `git clone https://gitlab.com/wilkie/workflow-widget`
 - Run a local web server and navigate to the examples directory.
-This can be achieved in numerous ways; running a Python web server is one approach: `python -m http.server`.
+This can be achieved in numerous ways; running a Python web server is one approach: `python -m http.server`

 #### Execution

 Once all of the dependencies are installed, run the kernel and the web client simultaneously.

-To run the kernel, from the root directory run the binary: `./bin/occam daemon run`.
+To run the kernel, from the root directory run the binary: `./bin/occam daemon run`

-To run the web client, from the root directory run the script `./start.sh`.
+To run the web client, from the root directory run the script `./start.sh`

 The default port of the local instance of Occam is 9292.

 ## Features and Requirements

 ### Existing Features